-Policy and programs involving timely and adequate investment in agriculture would facilitate farmers’ access to frontier technologies for production, food processing and preservation, farm-to-market/fork linkages, agricultural research and extension, weather and crop forecasting, large-scale development of bio-diesel, modernization, mechanization and commercialization of agriculture.
+Policy and programs involving timely and adequate investment in agriculture would facilitate farmers’ access to frontier technologies for production, food processing, and preservation, farm-to-market/fork linkages, agricultural research and extension, weather and crop forecasting, large-scale development of bio-diesel, modernization, mechanization, and commercialization of agriculture.

-The Government has restricted individual bank’s lending to indirect agriculture not exceeding 4.5% of its net bank credit, as a result banks do not consider lending beyond this prescribed limit for financing entrepreneurs who can provide contractual services to farmers, more particularly small & medium ones in respect of facilities/services, such as input dealers & suppliers [seeds, fertilizers, pesticides, farm equipment & machinery] cold chain, refrivan, cold storage, warehousing, drilling of irrigation wells, tractors, power tillers, combine harvesters, transport vans, trucks, etc. that have tremendous impact on significantly improving the crop productivity & output and return on investment.
+The Government has restricted individual bank’s lending to indirect agriculture not exceeding 4.5% of its net bank credit, as a result banks do not consider lending beyond this prescribed limit for financing entrepreneurs who can provide contractual services to farmers, more particularly small & medium ones in respect of facilities/services, such as input dealers & suppliers [seeds, fertilizers, pesticides, farm equipment & machinery] cold chain, refrivan, cold storage, warehousing, drilling of irrigation wells, tractors, power tillers, combine harvesters, transport vans, trucks, etc. that have a tremendous impact on significantly improving the crop productivity & output and return on investment.

-Implementation of RIDF became a significant instrument to unlock sunk investments already made by the State Governments, create additional irrigation potential, improve connectivity between villages and marketing centers, generate additional employment for rural households, contribute to the economic wealth of the rural economy, enhance quality of life through provision of facilities in education, health, drinking water supply, among others.
-RIDF supported projects facilitated creation of critical infrastructure, expansion of the production base, increased credit disbursement and generated additional employment opportunities [recurring and non-recurring].
+Implementation of RIDF became a significant instrument to unlock sunk investments already made by the State Governments, create additional irrigation potential, improve connectivity between villages and marketing centers, generate additional employment for rural households, contribute to the economic wealth of the rural economy, enhance the quality of life through the provision of facilities in education, health, drinking water supply, among others.
+RIDF supported projects facilitated the creation of critical infrastructure, expansion of the production base, increased credit disbursement, and generated additional employment opportunities [recurring and non-recurring].

-[i] irrigation potential on an area of 2,04,06,829 hectares with non-recurring employment of 30,098 lakh person days.
+[i] irrigation potential on an area of 2,04,06,829 hectares with non-recurring employment of 30,098 lakh person-days.

-[ii] construction of rural bridges of 7,96,899 meters & rural roads of 3, 54,344 km length with non-recurring employment of 41,099 lakh person days and
+[ii] construction of rural bridges of 7,96,899 meters & rural roads of 3, 54,344 km length with non-recurring employment of 41,099 lakh person-days and

-[iii] non-recurring employment of 24,228 lakh person days in other sectors
+[iii] non-recurring employment of 24,228 lakh person-days in other sectors

 [iv] recurring employment generation of 85,43,283 persons